a20r/CRoPS/README.md

 * PyGame

 ###Notes
-* This project will be published by the Towards Autonomous Robotic Systems conference in Oxford in August.
+* This project will be published by the Towards Autonomous Robotic Systems conference in Oxford in August 2013.
 * The website for the project is: http://aw204.host.cs.st-andrews.ac.uk/CRoPS/